OpenTreeOfLife/otcetera/README.md

 To use g++, substitute `reconf-gcc.sh` for `reconf-clang.sh` in that work flow.

+Python 2 (recent enough to have the subprocess module as part of the standard lib) is required for the `make check` operation to succeed.

+## Usage
+## Common command line flags
+The tools use the same (OTCLI) class to process command line arguments.
+This provides the following command line flags:
+  * `-h` for help
+  * `-v` for verbose output
+  * `-q` for quieter than normal output
+  * `-t` for trace level (extremely verbose) output

+Unless otherwise stated, the command line tools that need a tree take a filepath to a newick tree file.
+The numeric suffix of each label in the tree is taken to be the OTT id.
+This accommodates the name munging that some of the open tree of life tools perform on taxonomic names with special characters (because only the OTT id is used to associate labels in different trees)

+### Checking for incorrect internal labels in a full tree

+    otcchecktaxonomicnodes synth.tre taxonomy.tre

+will check every labelled internal node is correctly labelled.
+To do this, it verifies that the set of OTT ids associated with tips that descend from the node is identical to the set of OTT ids associated with terminal taxa below the corresponding node in the taxonomic tree.

+A report will be issued for every problematic labeling.

+Assumptions:
+  1. synth tree and taxonomy tree have the same leaf set in terms of OTT ids
+  2. each label has numeric suffix, which is treated as the OTT id.

 ## NCL credits
 As of March 09, 2012, NCL is available under a Simplified BSD license (see